MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv4-is-in-any-range-function.md

 ## Returns

-* `true`: If the IPv4 address is in range of any IPv4 network specified by subsequent argument(s).
+* `true`: If the IPv4 address is in the range of any of the specified IPv4 networks.
 * `false`: Otherwise.
 * `null`: If conversion for one of the two IPv4 strings wasn't successful.